subdit/React-Fetch-API/Fetch-API/fetching-api-react/README.md

 # This application is using React/useState/useEffect

-To fetch data from the api and map out to the in the table to show in the Row and Cell.
+To fetch data from the api and map out the data in the table to show in the Row and Cell.

 # Getting Started with Create React App